Occupational Science Degree (BHS) - Pre-OT Program

 Become an Occupational Therapist

-The Occupational Science program can serve as a fast-track dual degree program to enable qualified GMercyU students to earn both a Bachelor of Health Science (BHS) in Occupational Science and a Master of Science (MS) in Occupational Therapy* without having to apply to graduate school or take a graduate school entrance exam — and saving you a year of graduate school tuition.
+The Occupational Science program can serve as a fast-track dual degree program for qualified GMercyU students to earn both a Bachelor of Health Science (BHS) in Occupational Science and a Master of Science (MS) in Occupational Therapy without having to apply to graduate school or take a graduate school entrance exam — and saving you more than $40,000 of graduate school tuition.

 Program Summary